Southfield Pavilion

 The Southfield Pavilion is a convention center in Southfield, Michigan.
 It was built in 1978.
 The pavilion features 28152 sqft of space and can seat up to 2,000 for banquets, lectures and other special events.
 Adjacent are seven meeting rooms seating up to 250.

+In 2023, a grant was approved from Oakland County to go towards renovations of the pavilion.
+The entire project was estimated to cost between $471,000 and $587,000.